 LEMONY CAJUN HAKE

 Pat the hake dry with some paper towel.
 Coat in the rub and some seasoning (both to taste).
 Place a large pan over a medium heat with a drizzle of oil.
 When hot, fry the hake skin-side down for 3-4 minutes until crispy.
 Flip and fry for a further 2-3 minutes until the flesh is sealed.
-Add the grated garlic, a generous squeeze of lemon juice, and a knob of butter (optional).
-Use this to baste the fish for 1-2 minutes until cooked through and fragrant.
+Add the grated garlic, a generous squeeze of Lemon juice, and a knob of butter (optional).
+Use this to baste the Fish/" title="View all our recipes with Fish at eCook">Fish for 1-2 minutes until cooked through and fragrant.
 Remove from the heat on completion and set aside in the pan until serving.

 FRESH GREEN SALAD